 In partnership with ICCO, Fairtrade designed the project 'Promoting Good Governance Amongst Fairtrade Certified Farmers' through which a new capacity building package on Fairtrade Standards for good governance and transparency was developed and implemented.
 The project builds on Fairtrade's efforts to encourage democratic and transparent organisations in the region with the addition of new training materials to its growing Producer Library and expanded community outreach.

 International Horizons supports Fairtrade Australia and New Zealand’s audit and certification process.
 Access to Eggsfiles software improves the quality and effectiveness of our audit and certification processes so you can be sure when buying products with the Fairtrade Mark that it stands for a fair deal for farmers.

 VSA sends skilled Kiwis overseas to share their experience and knowledge directly with local people and communities.
 Together with VSA’s regional neighbours in the Pacific and beyond, their volunteers create new opportunities for people that will continue to ripple across communities and generations to come.
-VSA has been working in partnership with Fairtrade ANZ since September 2017 to place qualified New Zealand volunteers with Pacific-based Fairtrade producer organisations to build and improve their business and organisational capacity, and meet their objectives of obtaining, maintaining and benefitting from the Fairtrade model of development.
+VSA has been working in partnership with Fairtrade ANZ since September 2017 to place qualified New Zealand volunteers with Pacific-based Fairtrade producer organisations to build and improve their business and organisational capacity, and meet their objectives through the Fairtrade model of development.